 Commercial borrowers typically have a higher financial background and generally staffed by businesses to conduct the application.
 The residential borrower only applies for a mortgage on a rare occasion (typically once every 5-10 years).

-The market alongside with the government has catered to the residential market, implementing an environment where residential loans are pushed.
+The market alongside the government has catered to the residential market, implementing an environment where residential loans are pushed.
 On the other hand, a commercial mortgage is much more negotiable and fine-tuned, rather, much more competitive.

 Obviously, the person involved in obtaining a commercial mortgage is important, but certainly not as important in a residential mortgage.
 With a commercial mortgage, depending on the size of the loan, these loans may not have any personal liability attached to them.
 The commercial property that is being acquired provides the collateral and the source of income for that property as a liability.
 However, many local banks and community banks still require a personal guarantee on smaller commercial real estate.

 In addition, there are important risks that must be addressed during the application process of a commercial mortgage.
-Since there is not a standardized form for a commercial application, each commercial lender has their own specific requirements.
+Since there is not a standardized form for a commercial application, each commercial lender has its own specific requirements.
 Usually, this depends on the type of class of property.

 Here are some of the more common risks.